 • Admitted to practice in Connecticut (1983)

-• Admitted to practice in New York (1985) and in the Northern District of New York (1985)
+• Admitted to practice in New York (1985) and the Northern District of New York (1985)

-• Member, American Association for Justice (AAJ)
+• Past member, American Association for Justice (AAJ)

-• Member, Birth Trauma Litigation Group
+• Past member, Birth Trauma Litigation Group

 • Past member, Medical Negligence Information Exchange Group